Welcome to today's edition of the Rush 24-7 podcast.

 We're just liberating people from the maddening choice of having to work.

-And now we've actually got a member of Congress, a Democrat, who said the great thing about Obamacare is that people can still get their health benefits without having to work, meaning they can be home at night tucking the kids.
+And now we've actually got a member of Congress, a Democrat, who said the great thing about Obamacare is that people can still get their health care benefits without having to work, meaning they can be home at night to tuck in the kids.

 Obamacare is promoting family togetherness and families sticking together by eliminating the rotten choice of parents having to work.